Charles Cook (dancer): Jane Goldberg & Changing Times Tap Dancing Co

 In the 1970s when Brown retired, Cookie continued to perform as a guest and solo artist, as well as teach.
 He taught at the Brooklyn Academy of Music, American University, Clark Center, and Yale, and always taught with his back to students.
 He taught at multiple festivals and workshops including at the Village Gate, the By Word of Foot tap Festival, and at a Harlem School of the Arts foundation.
-He was “given hell” by the other members of the Copasetics for passing on tap steps to white girls, most notably Jane Goldberg.
+He was "given hell" by the other members of the Copasetics for passing on tap steps to white girls, most notably Jane Goldberg.

 Goldberg was Cook's mentee and dance partner for many years.
-He was noted to have created several dances for the two of them, to songs including “Let’s be Buddies” and“The Jitterbug Waltz.”
-In 1979, under the Comprehensive Employment Training Act (CETA), which provided jobs to artists, Goldberg and Cook performed together at nursing homes, schools, libraries, and small theaters throughout New York City.
+He was noted to have created several dances for the two of them, to songs including "Let's be Buddies" and "The Jitterbug Waltz".
+In 1978-79, under the Comprehensive Employment and Training Act, which provided jobs to artists, Goldberg and Cook performed together at nursing homes, schools, libraries, and small theaters throughout New York City.
 At that time, it was a big deal to Cook to have steady employment and income.

 In 1978, Goldberg received a choreography fellowship from the National Endowment for the Arts and created It's About Time, a lecture-demonstration that Cook was an integral part of.
-The lecture-demonstration ended up evolving into a full show featuring Cook and other artists, known as Goldberg’s "Changing Times Tap Dancing Company".
+The lecture-demonstration ended up evolving into a full show featuring Cook and other artists, known as Goldberg's "Changing Times Tap Dancing Company".
 The show was incredibly well received and toured all over the United States including Cincinnati, Seattle, Washington D.C., Philadelphia, as well as performing at George Wein's Kool Jazz Festival, a festival at NYU, Harvard, and at the Merrill Lynch Dance Series at the Goodman Theatre in Chicago.
 Their show at the Goodman Theatre featured Cook and Goldberg as detectives solving the case of missing tap shoes from the Tap Hall of Fame, bringing tap masters on stage to discover the thief.
 Though Cook revived old acts for their performances, he was always creating new works and acts.
 The cast ranged from tap veterans to brand new tappers, and included improvisation, production numbers by cast, and a full cast finale.
 The company was dedicated to preserving, promoting, and performing jazz tap.
-One of their shows was entitled “Shoot Me While I'm Happy: An Evening of Jazz Tap Dancing,” and as per tradition, they invited members of the audience on stage for the finale.
-“Shoot me while I’m happy” came from a line that Cookie would always shout during the third break of the shim sham.
+One of their shows was entitled "Shoot Me While I'm Happy: An Evening of Jazz Tap Dancing", and as per tradition, they invited members of the audience on stage for the finale.
+"Shoot me while I'm happy" came from a line that Cookie would always shout during the third break of the shim sham.
 When performing with Cook, Goldberg noted that he would always freak out the night before a show, feeling as though he deserved more money and accusing Goldberg of taking more than her fair share of pay, as he was used to being ripped off by white managers.